G-campos/G-campos/README.md

 ## 👩‍💻 Who am I 👩‍💻
 Hi!
 My name is Gabriel.

-I am a Computer Engineering student at [UniCesumar](https://www.unicesumar.edu.br/), front-end developer at [Eulabs](https://www.eulabs.com.br/).
+I am Web Developer.

 I'm also an enthusiast maker(diy) and garage designers (even though I don't have a garage lol).